-Topographic surveys are undertaken to obtain elevations of terrestrial and intertidal areas as well as to identify assets and features of importance to the project.
+Topographic surveys are undertaken to obtain elevations of terrestrial and intertidal areas as well as to identify assets and features.
 We use a range of topographic survey techniques depending on the nature of individual sites and client requirements.

 We conduct topographic surveys using both traditional Total Station techniques and with Global Navigation Satellite Systems receivers, using real-time kinematic (RTK) corrections.